 O'Farrelly, Agnes Winifred (Ní Fhaircheallaigh, Úna; ‘Uan Uladh’) (1874–1951), academic, was born Agnes Farrelly on 7 July 1874 in Raffony, Virginia, Co.
 Cavan, one of five daughters and three sons of Peter Dominic Farrelly and Ann Farrelly (née Sheridan), a family with a traditional interest in the Irish language.
 After her articles ‘Glimpses of Breffni and Meath’ were published in the Anglo-Celt in 1895, the editor, E. T. O'Hanlon, encouraged her to study literature.
-Graduating from the Royal University of Ireland (BA 1899, MA 1900), she was appointed a lecturer in Irish at Alexandra and Loreto colleges.
-A founder member in 1902, along with Mary Hayden (qv), of the Irish Association of Women Graduates and Candidate Graduates, to promote equal opportunity in university education, she gave evidence to the Robertson (1902) and Fry (1906) commissions on Irish university education, arguing successfully for full co-education at UCD.
-Appointed lecturer in modern Irish at UCD in 1909, she was also a member of the first UCD governing body and the NUI senate (1914–49).
+Graduating from the Royal University of Ireland (Bachelor of Arts in 1899, Master of Arts in 1900), she was appointed a lecturer in Irish at Alexandra and Loreto colleges.
+A founder member in 1902, along with Mary Hayden (qv), of the Irish Association of Women Graduates and Candidate Graduates, to promote equal opportunity in university education, she gave evidence to the Robertson (1902) and Fry (1906) commissions on Irish university education, arguing successfully for full co-education at University College Dublin (UCD).
+Appointed lecturer in modern Irish at UCD in 1909, she was also a member of the first UCD governing body and the National University of Ireland (NUI) senate (1914–49).
 In 1932, on the retirement of Douglas Hyde (qv), she was appointed professor of modern Irish in UCD, holding the position till her retirement in 1947, and was president of the Irish Federation of University Women (1937–9) and of the National University Women Graduates' Association (NUWGA) (1943–7).

 Having presided at the inaugural meeting of Cumann na mBan (1914), espousing its subordinate role in relation to the Irish Volunteers, she left the organisation soon afterwards because of her support for recruitment to the British army during the world war.
-A close friend of Roger Casement (qv), in 1916 along with Col. Maurice Moore (qv) she gathered a petition that sought a reprieve of his death sentence.
-She was a member of a committee of women which negotiated unsuccessfully with IRA leaders to avoid civil war in 1922, and was heavily defeated as an independent candidate for the NUI constituency in the general elections of 1923 and June 1927; in 1937 she was actively involved in the NUWGA's campaign against the constitution, seeking deletion of articles perceived as discriminating against women.
+A close friend of Roger Casement (qv), in 1916 along with Colonel Maurice Moore (qv) she gathered a petition that sought a reprieve of his death sentence.
+She was a member of a committee of women which negotiated unsuccessfully with Irish Republican Army (IRA) leaders to avoid civil war in 1922, and was heavily defeated as an independent candidate for the National University of Ireland (NUI) constituency in the general elections of 1923 and June 1927; in 1937 she was actively involved in the NUWGA's campaign against the constitution, seeking deletion of articles perceived as discriminating against women.